DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: Abstract

 \section{Abstract}

-As sharing images in an instant message is a crucial factor, there has been active research on learning a image-text multi-modal dialogue model.
-However, training a well-generalized multi-modal dialogue model is challenging because existing multi-modal dialogue datasets contain a small number of data, limited topics, and a restricted variety of images per dialogue.
-In this paper, we present a multi-modal dialogue dataset creation pipeline that involves matching large-scale images to dialogues based on CLIP similarity.
-Using this automatic pipeline, we propose a large-scale multi-modal dialogue dataset, DialogCC, which covers diverse real-world topics and various images per dialogue.
-With extensive experiments, we demonstrate that training a multi-modal dialogue model with our dataset can improve generalization performance.
-Additionally, existing models trained with our dataset achieve state-of-the-art performance on image and text retrieval tasks.
-The source code and the dataset will be released after publication.
+As sharing images in an instant message is a crucial factor, there has been active research on learning an image-text multi-modal dialogue models.
+However, training a well-generalized multi-modal dialogue model remains challenging due to the low quality and limited diversity of images per dialogue in existing multi-modal dialogue datasets.
+In this paper, we propose an automated pipeline to construct a multi-modal dialogue dataset, ensuring both dialogue quality and image diversity without requiring minimum human effort.
+In our pipeline, to guarantee the coherence between images and dialogue, we prompt GPT-4 to infer potential image-sharing moments - specifically, the utterance, speaker, rationale, and image description.
+Furthermore, we leverage CLIP similarity to maintain consistency between aligned multiple images to the utterance.
+Through this pipeline, we introduce DialogCC, a high-quality and diverse multi-modal dialogue dataset that surpasses existing datasets in terms of quality and diversity in human evaluation.
+Our comprehensive experiments highlight that when multi-modal dialogue models are trained using our dataset, their generalization performance on unseen dialogue datasets is significantly enhanced.
+We make our source code and dataset publicly available~\footnote{\url{https://dialogcc.github.io/}}.